Sweden in July: Exploring the Land of the Midnight Sun

 Is it easy to get around Sweden in July?

 Yes, Sweden has an efficient public transportation system, including trains, buses, and ferries.
 The summer months see increased services to accommodate tourists, making it easy to travel between cities and explore various regions.
-Rental cars in Sweden are also available for those looking to explore the country at their own pace.
+Rental medium cars in Sweden are also available for those looking to explore the country at their own pace.

 What are some local foods to try in Sweden in July?